Baba Nobuharu: Military life

 In 1557, Baba fought in the Kawanakajima campaigns, and led the Takeda army that besieged and destroyed Katsurayama, a major Uesugi clan stronghold.

-In 1562, he was allowed to take the name of "Mino no Kami", the guardian of Mino, in honor of Hara Toratane, a former "Mino no Kami" who had retired the previous year, and changed his name to Baba Mino no Kami Nobuharu.The Kōyō Gunkan states that Shingen often consulted Nobuharu on important matters.
+In 1562, he was allowed to take the name of "Mino no Kami", the guardian of Mino, in honor of Hara Toratane, a former "Mino no Kami" who had retired the previous year, and changed his name to Baba Mino no Kami Nobuharu.
+The Kōyō Gunkan states that Shingen often consulted Nobuharu on important matters.

 In 1572, he took part in the Siege of Iwamura Castle against Oda clan garrison.

 In 1573, he took part in the Battle of Mikatagahara, during which the troops under his command chased Tokugawa Ieyasu's army back to Hamamatsu fortress; upon seeing the gates open and braziers lit, Baba mistakenly suspected a trap, and did not press the fleeing army further.
 Following Takeda Shingen's death, Baba served his successor Takeda Katsuyori.

-In 1575, Knowing Nobunaga's participation in the Battle of Nagashino, he advised Katsuyori to withdraw but Katsuyori rejected the idea.
+In 1575, knowing Nobunaga's participation in the Battle of Nagashino, he advised Katsuyori to withdraw but Katsuyori rejected the idea.
 He led the Takeda army's right-wing, and was killed in combat during that engagement.
-It is said that he served to cover the retreat and let Katsuyori go out of the battlefield.
+It is said that he served to cover the retreat, enabling Katsuyori to escape the battlefield.
 The deaths of Baba Nobuharu, Sanada Nobutsuna, Naito Masayo, Yamagata Masakage, and other brave warriors of Shingen's reign in the Battle of Nagashino led to the weakening of the Takeda family and its destruction in 1582.
 Prior to Nagashino, Nobuharu was reputed to have fought in 70 battles without receiving a single wound.
 For this reason, he is known today as "Baba Mino the Immortal" or "Oni Mino the Immortal".